ALR Initiative — Archive

 Theoretical Note

 The origin reality of ECHO-003 has not been identified.
-RCC, RTS, and RDS classifications remain unassigned pending further investigation.
-The Echo Research Division has noted that the absence of origin data is itself unusual — most entity-class Echoes retain some recoverable trace of their source reality.
-The Nightmare Stalker has not.
+RCC, RTS, and RDS classifications remain unassigned.
+The absence of recoverable origin data is atypical — most entity-class Echoes retain some residual trace of their source reality.
+This one has not.
+Whether that absence is a feature of the entity’s nature, a limitation of current method, or evidence of something that does not fit cleanly into either category remains undetermined.

 Notes